akhiltheguitarist/QRCodeGenerator/README.md

-This is a simple web app that converts any url provided as url into QR Code.
+This is a simple web app that converts any url provided into QR Code.
 ![](https://github.com/akhiltheguitarist/QRCodeGenerator/blob/main/QRCodeGenerator.gif)